mastodon/documentation/Contributing-to-Mastodon/Translating.md

   other: You ate %{count} apples.
 ```

-In both cases you can see a `one` case and an `other` case described for the pluralized strings.
+In both examples you can see a `one` case and an `other` case described for the pluralized strings.
 The exact strings is chosen by how many a certain quantity is -- when there is exactly one of something, the sentence goes to the `one` case; otherwise it goes to the `other` case.
-This is the case for English (`en`) and a few other languages.
+This how plualization works for English (`en`) and a few other languages.

 There are, however, many languages that don't operate in the one-other way.
 Polish as four plural forms, named `one`, `few`, `many`, and `other` respectively.
 Arabic has six.
 Chinese, Japanese, and Korean only have one form called `other`.
 If your language does not operate in the one-other way, be sure to check out the cardinal part of this [Unicode CIDR Plural Rules](http://www.unicode.org/cldr/charts/28/supplemental/language_plural_rules.html) chart.